-Workshops: If you do not bring your workshop copies on your assigned day, or if you do not show up on a day you are scheduled to take part in a workshop (barring a verifiable medical excuse), you will receive a zero in workshops, making it very difficult to earn a passing score for the class.
+Workshops: If you do not post your workshop file on your assigned day, or if you do not show up on a day you are scheduled to take part in a workshop (barring a verifiable medical excuse), you will receive a zero in workshops, making it very difficult to earn a passing score for the class.
 It is extremely important that we keep to our workshop schedule.